Steward

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

 Property summary and asset list.

-Service log and source invoices.
+Service log and attached invoices.

 Certificates and inspection reports.